RavinduWanasinghe0524/RavinduWanasinghe0524/README.md

 ## 🧑‍💼 About Me

-🎓 **Information Systems Student** passionate about coding, problem-solving, and developing innovative solutions
+🎓 **Information Systems Student** in Sabaragamuwa University of Sri Lanka passionate about coding, problem-solving, and developing innovative solutions
 💻 Exploring the intersection of **technology and business**
 🌱 Currently learning and expanding my skills in **Full Stack Development**
 🚀 Always eager to take on new challenges and learn cutting-edge technologies